genestack/user-tutorials/user-guide/source/guide/getting-help.rst

 We do not recommend using a masked genome, as it always  results in a loss of information.
 Masking can never be 100% accurate, and can lead to an increase in the number of falsely mapped reads.
-If you’d like to perform filtering, it’s better to do it after the mapping step.
+If you would like to perform filtering, it is better to do it after the mapping step.

 In *soft-masked* genomes, repeated and low complexity regions are still present, but they have been replaced with lowercased versions of their